JETSCAPE/X-SCAPE/README.md

 Once these steps are done, one can just add the module name to the XML, and it will be automatically available to run in JETSCAPE.

+## More information

+More material on the physics behind JETSCAPE and how to use it can be found in the material of the JETSCAPE Summer Schools.
+The schools are a yearly event explaining the details of the approach.
+You can either sign-up for the next one or go through the material of the last school yourself.
+The material is found in the SummerSchool repositories under [the JETSCAPE organization](https://github.com/JETSCAPE).

 ## Troubleshooting

 If you encounter a problem, please report the issue [here](https://github.com/JETSCAPE/JETSCAPE/issues).